High-Throughput and Spectroscopy Resource Center

 For assay technologies, the HTSRC has the capability to support cellular and biochemical assays using absorbance, fluorescent kinetics, fluorescence anisotropy,time-resolved fluorescence, time-resolved fluorescence resonance energy transfer, AlphaScreen, bioluminescence, for example luciferase and green fluorescent protein, scintillation proximity, cellular fluorescence imaging and SPE-Mass Spectrometer.
 Assay targets can include ion channels, receptors, enzymes, protein interactions, signaling pathways and cellular processes.

 The Center also supports spectroscopic and calorimetric equipment for use in studies of the structure, function and interactions of biological and organic molecules.
-The following instruments and associated techniques are available: a microscale thermophoresis instrument, a circular dichroism spectrometer (CD), a surface plasmon resonance detector (SPR), an isothermal calorimeter (ITC), 2 NMRs and a high throughput Dynamic Light Scattering Instrument, and a differential scanning fluorimetry instrument.
+The following instruments and associated techniques are available: a microscale thermophoresis instrument, a circular dichroism spectrometer (CD), a surface plasmon resonance detector (SPR), an isothermal calorimeter (ITC), an NMR, a high throughput Dynamic Light Scattering Instrument, and a differential scanning fluorimetry instrument.

-On a collaborative basis, the HTSRC can support projects from academic institutions outside of Rockefeller or Weill-Cornell Medical College; however, the HTSRC does not currently support research in conjunction with for-profit entities.
+On a case-by-case basis, the HTSRC can collaborate on projects from academic institutions outside of Rockefeller University or Weill-Cornell Medical College; however, the HTSRC does not currently support research in conjunction with for-profit entities.